This post contains affiliate links.

 - ¼ tsp each onion powder and turmeric

-- 1 Tbsp apple cider vinegar 15 mL
+- 1 Tbsp apple cider vinegar, 15 mL

-- 1 tsp dijon mustard 5 g
+- 1 tsp dijon mustard, 5 g

 - 2 cloves garlic

-- 1 cup water 236 mL
+- 1 cup water, 236 mL

-- 16 oz uncooked elbow macaroni 453 g
+- 16 oz uncooked elbow macaroni, 453 g

 Instructions

-- Soak: Soak 2 cups cashews hot water for 10 minutes (if you don't have a strong blender, soak them for longer – up to 24 hours).
+- Soak: Soak 2 cups cashews in hot water for 10 minutes (if you don't have a strong blender, soak them for longer – up to 24 hours).
 When finished, drain water.

 - Blend: In a blender, combine 2 cups cashews, ½ cup nutritional yeast, ½ tsp salt, ¼ tsp each onion powder and turmeric, 1 Tbsp apple cider vinegar, 1 tsp dijon mustard, 2 cloves garlic, and 1 cup water until smooth.